icoxfog417/awesome-text-summarization/README.md

 from [Your tldr by an ai: a deep reinforced model for abstractive summarization](https://einstein.ai/research/your-tldr-by-an-ai-a-deep-reinforced-model-for-abstractive-summarization)

+#### Extract then Abstract model

+Use extractive model to select the sentence from documents, then adopt the abstractive model to selected sentences.

 **[Generating Wikipedia by Summarizing Long Sequences](https://arxiv.org/abs/1801.10198)**

 * *How to set the focus on the important sentence, keyword.*